Royal Grenada Police Force

 The Royal Grenada Police Force (RGPF) is responsible for law enforcement in Grenada.
 The RGPF enforces criminal, immigration, and maritime laws.
 It is also held responsible for seaport security and fire services.
 With 14 police stations and over 940 staff members, the force responds to over 15,000 crimes and incidents per year.
+Its activities are mandated by the Police Act.

 The Royal Grenada Police Force also has a paramilitary force, the Special Services Unit, for national defence as well as a maritime security wing, the Royal Grenada Coast Guard.

 History

 The RGPF dates back to 1853 as simply the Grenada Police Force.
 In 1854, the RGPF was based at Fort George, Grenada and supported by the Colonial Government of Grenada.
 The force grew slowly and by 1923, the police force had 92 soldiers.

 During the People's Revolutionary Government's brief revolutionary era in the early 80s, the RGPF was known as the Grenada Police Service.
 During this period, the police lost virtually all of its authority and was forced to delegate many of its powers with the newly formed People's Revolutionary Army.
+The GPS at the time was tasked with traffic and crime management.
 Its headquarters under the leadership of Prime Minister Maurice Bishop was moved from Fort George (renamed by that time to Fort Rupert) to Melville Street on 24 May 1979.

 The name was reverted and the police headquarters returned to Fort George following in October 1983 following the military coup that was led by General Hudson Austin with the United States invasion of Grenada.
-Prior to 1984, officers recruited into the force were trained at the Regional Police Training Centre in Barbados.